 Meth is one of the most common drugs in the state.
 You shouldn’t have to spend a year or more behind bars for it.
-Let us help you.
-The Simmrin Law Group will give you a FREE consultation—and help you defend yourself.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+Let our Los Angeles possession of methamphetamine attorneys help you.
+The Simmrin Law Group will give you a free consultation and help you defend yourself.
+Fill out the form to the right or call us to schedule an appointment today.
+We are available 24/7.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form